gridlang/grid/README.md

 <varname> = <funcname>(<argname>)
 ```

-If the function returns a value you can assign it in an expression, as seen above, but this is not required.
+If the function returns a value you can assign it in an expression as seen above, but this is not required.

 ## Types and Structs